-In 2015 he was Visiting Professor at the Department of Biology at the National University of Singapore.
-Since 2016 he is a Visiting Professor at the Department of Biology, Texas A&M University in College Station, USA (homepage at TAMU).
-Since 2020 he is Senior Professor at the Department of Developmental Biochemistry a the Biocenter of the University of Würzburg.
+In 2015 he was Visiting Professor at the Department of Biology at the National University of Singapore and from 2019 Visiting Professor at the Department of Biology, Texas A&M University in College Station.
+Since 2020 he is Senior Professor at the Department of Developmental Biochemistry at the Biocenter of the University of Wuerzburg and Scholar in Residence at the Xiphophorus Genetic Stock Center at Texas State University, San Marcos.
 He is one of the founders of the study program of Biomedicine in Wuerzburg.
 He is in the Editorial Board of several international journals and acts as reviewer for several national and international funding organizations and scientific journals.

-One of his main research interests are the molecular processes in organismic development and their malfunction in cancerogenesis.
+The main research interests of Manfred Schartl are the molecular processes in organismic development and their malfunction in cancerogenesis.
 The major topic is understanding signal transduction and gene regulation in melanoma, using the Xiphophorus model system.
 Further research topics are sex determination and reproductive development in fish and evolutionary genomics and genetics in fish.

 Publication search with PubMed

 Prof. Dr. Dr. h. c.
 Manfred Schartl: firstname.lastname@example.org

 Dr. Mateus Contar Adolfi: email@example.com

 Petra Fischer: email@example.com

 Xiphophorus Genetic Stock Center, Texas State Univeristy, San Marcos, USA